 - Understand and have the ability to critically assess theories of teaching and lesson delivery

 - Have an understanding of appropriate methods for identifying and developing written materials suitable for use to communicate to non-experts

 Are you ready to make a difference?

-Street Finance (FNCE30008) will be available again to third-year undergraduate students at The University of Melbourne in Semester 1, 2017.
-Prerequisites for the subject are successful completion of FNCE10001 Finance 1 and a valid Working with Children permit (needs to be obtained before the start of Semester 1, 2017).
+Street Finance (FNCE30008) will be available again to third-year undergraduate students at The University of Melbourne in Semester 1, 2018.
+Prerequisites for the subject are successful completion of FNCE10001 Finance 1 or FNCE10002 Principles of Finance and a valid Working with Children permit (needs to be obtained before the start of Semester 1, 2018).

 Enrollment in Street Finance is limited to 20 students per semester.
-To apply for Semester 1, 2017, please send an email with your current CV (1 page), a current statement of results (unofficial is sufficient) and a motivation statement describing why you would like to participate in Street Finance (1 page), to Prof Carole Comerton-Forde (firstname.lastname@example.org) and Dr Carsten Murawski (email@example.com).
+To apply for Semester 1, 2018, please send an email with your current CV (1 page), a current statement of results (unofficial is sufficient) and a motivation statement describing why you would like to participate in Street Finance (1 page), to Dr Carsten Murawski (firstname.lastname@example.org).